Zainab Alert App Launched To Combat Child Abuse Issue - UrduPoint

 Zainab Alert App Launched To Combat Child Abuse Issue

-Ministry of Human Rights in collaboration with Pakistan Citizens Portal has launched "Zainab Alert App" nationwide to combat child abuse issue on war footing to address this grave problem, an official of MoHR said on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jun, 2021 ) :Ministry of Human Rights in collaboration with Pakistan Citizens Portal has launched "Zainab Alert App" nationwide to combat child abuse issue on war footing to address this grave problem, an official of MoHR said on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jun, 2021 ) :Ministry of Human Rights in collaboration with Pakistan Citizens Portal launched "Zainab Alert App" nationwide to combat child abuse issue on war footing to address this grave problem, an official of MoHR has said .

 Talking to APP here, he said that the Zainab alert app was launched on Citizen's portal and relevant regional and district levels for combating emergency and recovery of missing or abducted children.